top of page

 Benoit Hartenstein,

-Benoît HARTENSTEIN is a notary in METZERVISSE (Moselle), Founder of the association "La Voix de l'Arbre", Member of a national multidisciplinary reflection group supported by the CAUE (Council of Architecture, Urbanism and Environment ) of Seine et Marne and by the ARBRES association (Arbres Remarquables: Assessment, Research, Study and Safeguarding) whose objective is to formulate proposals for improving the legislation protecting trees, excluding forest, Co-correspondent Moselle for the association ARBRES, Working for the recognition, in the long term, of the Rights of Nature.
+Benoît Hartenstein is a notary in Metzervisse (Moselle), founder of the association "La Voix de l'Arbre" (The Voice of the Tree), member of a national multidisciplinary reflection group supported by the CAUE (Council of Architecture, Urbanism and Environment ) of Seine et Marne and by the ARBRES association (Arbres Remarquables: Assessment, Research, Study and Safeguarding) whose objective is to formulate proposals to improve the legislation protecting trees, excluding forest, co-correspondent Moselle for the association ARBRES, which aims for the recognition of the Rights of Nature.

 Quentin HIERNAUX.png

-Philosopher of science, FNRS Qualified Researcher, lecturer at the ULB, he is part of the Applied Ethics Research Group of the Philosophy Research Center (PHI) of the ULB.
+Philosopher of science, FNRS Qualified Researcher in Belgium, lecturer at the Brussels Free University (ULB), he is part of the Applied Ethics Research Group of the Philosophy Research Center (PHI) of the ULB.
 He is also a scientific collaborator at the Botanical Garden Meise.

 He is interested in a little-studied theme: the philosophy of plants.
 It addresses the philosophical and ethical questions raised by plants as well as the status of plants in the history of science and in the history of philosophy.

-Quentin Hiernaux is also coordinator of the "Innoviris Doubt my sciences" project, which promotes the scientific culture of young people aged 16 to 18 through epistemology workshops organized in schools..
+Quentin Hiernaux is also coordinator of the "Innoviris Doubt my sciences" project, which promotes the scientific culture to young people aged 16 to 18 through epistemology workshops organised in schools..

 Alice Khelifa portrait.JPG